ahmadiehsan/personal_docs/docs/software/algorithms/sorting/heap_sort.md

 ## Description

 Heap sort is an efficient sorting algorithm based on the heap data structure.
-We can implement heap sort using the "heap creation" and "element extraction" operations we have already learned.
+We can implement heap sort using the "heap creation" and "element extraction" operations.

 1. Input the array and construct a min-heap, where the smallest element is at the top of the heap.
 2. Continuously perform the extraction operation, record the extracted elements sequentially to obtain a sorted list from smallest to largest.